laravel/nova-docs/1.0/resources/relationships.md

 #### Pivot Fields

 If your `belongsToMany` relationship interacts with additional "pivot" fields that are stored on the intermediate table of the many-to-many relationship, you may also attach those to your `BelongsToMany` Nova relationship.
-Once these fields are attached to the relationship field, they will be displayed on the related resource index.
+Once these fields are attached to the relationship field, and the relationship has been defined on both sides, they will be displayed on the related resource index.

 For example, let's assume our `User` model `belongsToMany` `Role` models.
 On our `role_user` intermediate table, let's imagine we have a `notes` field that contains some simple text notes about the relationship.
 We can attach this pivot field to the `BelongsToMany` field using the `fields` method: